FelipePicchi/Felipe_abe516x/index.md

 * **job()**: function allows us to call both functions described above for every farm that we desire
      * time.sleep(15) was used as a 15 seconds request buffer since the API does not allow users to make calls in less than 10 seconds in between requests

-**Disclaimer:** The notebook was not embedded in this website because it contains confidential information.
-Access will be provided for the instructor in a separate platform.

 # Second Concept/Method: Data Wrangling